HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/languages/standardscsharp.md

 ```cs
 var counter = 1;
 ```
-Because cnt could be anything from counter, consultant or a curseword.
+Because cnt could be anything from counter, consultant or a curse word.
 Stick to CUPID: use the domain based language so code is recognizable.

 Try to use implicit typing (var instead of explicit type), but keep CUPID in mind.
 So whenever using an explicit type is more clear, use the type: